mceSystems/node-jsc/README.md

     process.chdir(__dirname + "/app");
     require("./app");
     ```
-    While javascript app itself is under the js/app directory
+    While the javascript app itself is under the js/app directory
 * Redirects the console into a TextView
 * Runs node in a new thread